QB64-Phoenix-Edition/InForm-PE/docs/QBDS.md

 # **QBDS**

-`QBDS` is a collection of **generic data structure libraries** for [QB64-PE](https://www.qb64phoenix.com/).
+`QBDS` is a collection of **generic data structure libraries**.
 It provides containers such as queues, lists, stacks, maps, and more.

 ## Libraries